Sam3360/formula_math/README.md

 📝 Notes

-All angles in trigonometry functions are in degrees.
+All trigonometry functions use degrees.

-For 3D shapes, input measurements are assumed to be in the same unit.
+Ensure all measurements are in consistent units.

-This library is optimized for school and beginner-level college formulas.
+Optimized for school and beginner college levels.

-🤝 Contributing

-Feel free to fork, submit issues, or suggest new formulas!
-Pull requests are welcome.

 📄 License

-MIT License – see LICENSE.txt
+Distributed under the MIT License.